Hippias (tyrant): Attempts to reclaim the tyranny and death

 The Spartans later concluded that a free and democratic Athens would be dangerous to Spartan power and that it would be weaker and easier to control if under a tyranny.
 The Spartans then attempted to recall Hippias from Persia and re-establish the tyranny.
-Hippias arrived, but was soon forced into exile once more when the Corinthians and the other Spartan allies expressed that they did not think a tyranny should be imposed upon any of the Greek cities.
+Hippias arrived, but was soon forced into exile once more when the Corinthians and the other Spartan allies declared that they did not think a tyranny should be imposed upon any of the Greek cities.
 As Hippias made his way back, he was offered the cities of Anthemous and Iolkos but he refused them and made for Sigeion instead at the entrance to the Hellespont.
-There he placed his illegitimate son, Hegesistratos, as tyrant of Sigeion.
-Hippias returned to Asia were he railed against the Athenians to Artaphrenes, the governor of Sardis.
+There he made his illegitimate son, Hegesistratus, tyrant of Sigeion.
+Hippias returned to Asia, where he railed against the Athenians to Artaphrenes, the governor of Sardis.
 The Athenians discovered Hippias' intentions, however, and sent a letter to Sardis to dissuade the Persians from listening to Athenian exiles but the Persians threatened to attack Athens if they did not accept Hippias' return.
 Nevertheless, the Athenians preferred to remain democratic despite the danger from Persia and refused to comply.

 Soon after this, the Ionian Revolt began.
 It was put down in 494 BC, but Darius I of Persia was intent on punishing Athens for its role in the revolt.
 In 490 BC Hippias, still in the service of the Persians, encouraged Darius to invade Greece and attack Athens; when Darius initiated the campaign, Hippias himself accompanied the Persian fleet and suggested Marathon as the place where the Persian invasion of Attica should begin as it was the most suitable for their cavalry.
 According to Herodotus, the night before the Persian fleet reached Attica, Hippias dreamt that he had sexual relations with his own mother, a dream which encouraged him greatly, since he took it as an omen that he would regain possession of his native land and die old there.
 But when he set foot on Greek soil, one of his teeth, which was loose due to his advanced age, fell out on to the beach after Hippias fell into a coughing and sneezing fit when directing the troops.
 Although he searched frantically for the tooth, he was not able to retrieve it.
 He believed that this fulfilled the real meaning of his dream: he would only regain this bite of his native country for his lost tooth held his share.
 Many Athenians were persuaded to join the battle when reminded that defeat under the Persians would lead to the re-installment of Hippias as tyrant.

 Hippias is said to have died on the return journey from the Battle of Marathon, at Lemnos.